Reviewable/Reviewable/docs/files.md

 To get the diff that you want, add a `Merge manually by overwriting target` label (exact spelling!) to your PR.
 This will cause Reviewable to compare files against the current head of the target branch.
 Now, you'll see upstream changes and any conflicts you resolved during the rebase, while leaving out modifications in your fork that survived unscathed.

+{:.tip}
-?> For best results, add the label to the PR when you first create it.
+For best results, add the label to the PR when you first create it.